-Accordingly, the Central Federation of Finnish Real Estate Agencies is tasked to promote developments in its operating environment, at companies and among members that help reinforce and attain this vision: the real estate brokerage sector is called upon to shape its own future!
+Accordingly, the Finnish Association of Real Estate Agencies is tasked to promote developments in its operating environment, at companies and among members that help reinforce and attain this vision: the real estate brokerage sector is called upon to shape its own future!

 The Federation’s visions up to 2020:

 We want the real estate brokerage industry to be: attractive, dynamic, growing, successful and highly respected.